-The special relationship has the most imposing and deceptive frame of all the defenses the ego uses.
-Its thought system is offered here, surrounded by a frame so heavy and so elaborate that the picture is almost obliterated by its imposing structure.
+The special relationship has the most imposing and deceptive frame of all the defenses that the ego uses.
+Its thought system is offered here, surrounded in a frame so heavy and so elaborate that the picture is almost obliterated by its imposing structure.
 Into the frame are woven all sorts of fanciful and fragmented illusions of love, set with dreams of sacrifice and self-aggrandizement, and interlaced with gilded threads of self-destruction.
 The glitter of blood shines like rubies, and the tears are faceted like diamonds and gleam in the dim light in which the offering is made.
+(T-17.IV.8)

 The image is obviously of a picture with a frame.
 This symbolizes the special relationship, which is said to be a defense of the ego (in fact, the best defense).
 How is it a defense?
 It keeps us from giving up the ego.
 It tells us that we can stay within the ego’s system and still have it all.
 If you can keep the ego and still have it all, why give the ego up?

 This defense, the special relationship, is a picture surrounded by a huge frame.
 The frame is so massive and so ornate that you spend all your time examining the frame and never actually see the picture.
 This is helped by the fact that the whole thing is offered to you in dim light.

 What is the frame?
 It is the promise of the special relationship.
 It is everything we are told we will get from the special relationship.
 It is the sizzle, as opposed to the steak.
 It is the packaging, as opposed to the product.
 It is our dream of total happiness and completion that we are longing for when we seek for that special someone, as opposed to the disillusionment we end up with.